LesleyLai/digital-garden/content/Concepts/systems.md

 - [[invertible systems|invertible vs noninvertible]]
 - [[internal and external stability of a system|stable vs unstable]]

+One of the most widely studied type of systems is the [[./linear time-invariant system|linear time-invariant (LTI) system]].

 ## System Response
 - [[zero-input response and zero-state response|zero-input response and zero-state response]]
 - [[impulse response|impulse response]]